There's no need to go full-sized in a defensive smoothbore with bullpup shotguns around. We give you six of the best to guard hearth and home.

 Feed issues and jams were the order of the day when the UTS-15 hit the scene around a decade ago.
 A redesign later, UTAS has ironed out most of the bugs.
 Similar to the KSG, if there are problems its generally due to improper slide manipulation—you’ve got to work it!

 As to its unique design, there is method in the madness—it lowers the bore axis.
 In turn, the shotgun’s recoil impulse is directed back into the shoulder, reducing muzzle rise and making the 12-gauge more pleasurable to shoot.
 It also improves the accuracy potential, particularly shot to shot.
 The UTS-15 certainly doesn’t want for firepower, holding 14+1 shells, but given its complex feeding system can’t be easily loaded on the fly.
+This bullpup shotgun is no longer listed on the manufacturer's website and may have been discontinued, but they are still widely available online.

 Adam Borisenko contributed to this article.